 - Read – The Tax Implications Letter explains how receipt of this award may affect your taxes

-- Complete and submit the online application – Submissions must be in by 11:59pm EST on April 15th, 2018 ~ follow this link to the application: https://notredame.fluidreview.com/
+- Complete and submit the online application – https://notredame.fluidreview.com/

-- Funding Interview – record 3 interview responses via Big Interview and paste the responses onto your application via a URL link
+- Funding Interview – record 3 interview responses via Big Interview and paste the response recording url link onto your application

 - Biographical Information – basic information about the applicant (name, major, etc.)